aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 ## Advanced configuration

-### Default cache timeout
+### Caching
 Each provider uses the CacheManager to cache parameter values.
-By default, values are cached for 5 seconds.
-If you wish to customize this, you can provide a custom `CacheManager` to your provider with an appropriate timeout configured.
-`CacheManager` instances can also be shared between providers.
+When a value is retrieved using from the provider, a custom cache duration can be provided using `withMaxAge(duration, unit)`.

+If this is not specified, the default value set on the CacheManager itself will be used.
+This default can be customized by calling `setDefaultExpirationTime(duration, unit)` on the CacheManager.

+=== "Customize Cache - Per Item"

+    ```java hl_lines="14 15"
+    import java.time.Duration;
+    import software.amazon.lambda.powertools.parameters.appconfig.AppConfigProvider;
+    import software.amazon.lambda.powertools.parameters.cache.CacheManager;

+    public class CustomizeCacheTimeout {

+        public void CustomizeCache() {

+            AppConfigProvider paramProvider = AppConfigProvider
+                    .builder()
+                    .build();

+            // Cache for 20 seconds, rather than the default 5.
+            return paramProvider.withMaxAge(20, ChronoUnit.SECONDS)
+                    .get("my-param");
+        }
+    }
+    ```

-=== "Customize Cache"
+=== "Customize Cache - Change Default"

-    ```java hl_lines="9 10 14 19"
+    ```java hl_lines="9 10 14 19 22-25"
     import java.time.Duration;
     import software.amazon.lambda.powertools.parameters.appconfig.AppConfigProvider;
     import software.amazon.lambda.powertools.parameters.cache.CacheManager;